 Designed for cats that tend to be anxious, scared, or stressed in situations like traveling, the calming collars are easy and convenient to use.
 It is an innovative solution that helps modify stress-related behavior in cats through good behavior pheromone technology.

-To use the collar, you simply need to place it around the cat’s neck and adjust it to fit the neck comfortably.
+Using the collars when traveling with cats long distances via car is best.
+To use the collar, you need to place it around the cat’s neck and adjust it to fit the neck comfortably.
 You need to leave about 2 to 3 inches for adjustment.
 Once the collar is placed, you need to cut off the excess portion of the collar.

 You will notice that white powder is released from the collar.
 It is this powder that will activate and free the pheromones.
 Wash your hands after placing the collar around the cat’s neck.

-You need to remove the calming collar before you bathe or shampoo the cat and if you want to apply again, simply seal the collar in a plastic bag to prolong the effect.
+You need to remove the calming collar before you bathe or shampoo the cat, and if you want to apply it again, seal the collar in a plastic bag to prolong the effect.